-Israel is made to stay, while ISIS is made to accomplish a certain agenda in the region then disappear.
+Israel is made to stay, while ISIS is made to accomplish a certain agenda in the region, then disappear.

-The Ugly Woman and a Coup
+Second Case: The Ugly Woman and a Coup

 Exactly like the coup, no matter how hard the coup supporters are trying to beautify it, it will remain ugly in the eyes of generations ahead, in the eyes of anyone who calls for justice, equality and freedom, and in the eyes of anyone who has eyes to see, ears to listen, mind to reflect and a heart to love and appreciate.

-Israeli, Western & Arab Nations
+Third Case: Israeli, Western and Arab Nations

-- Israelis, think that they are the ancestors of the children of Israel mentioned in the Bible, and they have all the right to live on the land of Palestine because of their bloodline.
-However, it is hard to believe that God would ask his followers to kill and slaughter innocent souls, occupy their land by force on the pretext of a promise.
-Additionally, some intellectuals reveal different facts that shook Israelis excuses.
-Shlomo Sand, an Israeli emeritus professor of history at Tel Aviv University, revealed in his bestseller book entitled “The invention of the Jewish people” the many pieces of evidence confirming that Ashkenazi Jews were descendants of the converters who lived in Medieval Kingdom of Khazaria, they are not the children of Jacob as they think!
+- Israelis think that they are the ancestors of the children of Israel mentioned in the Bible, and they have all the right to live on the land of Palestine because of their bloodline.
+However, it is hard to believe that God would ask his followers to kill and slaughter innocent souls and occupy their land by force on the pretext of a promise.
+Additionally, some intellectuals reveal different facts that shook Israelis' excuses.
+Shlomo Sand, an Israeli emeritus professor of history at Tel Aviv University, revealed in his bestseller book The Invention of the Jewish People the many pieces of evidence confirming that Ashkenazi Jews were descendants of the converters who lived in Medieval Kingdom of Khazaria .
+They are not the children of Jacob as they think!
 If this is the case, where did the descendants of Children of Israeli go?
 Sand gives an answer to this question.
-He finds it reasonable to assume that a slow, moderate process of conversion from Judaism to Islam took place in Palestine/Land of Israel, and accounted for the disappearance of the Jewish majority in the country .”
-The author also quoted from Ben Gurion and Ben Zvi 2nd chapter of the socio-historical book entitled “Eretz Israel in the past and in the present" the following: “The Fellahin (farmers) are not descendants of the Arab conquerors, who captured Israel and Syria in the 7th Century CE.
+He finds it reasonable to assume that a slow, moderate process of conversion from Judaism to Islam took place in Palestine/Land of Israel, and accounted for the disappearance of the Jewish majority in the country .
+The author also quoted from Ben Gurion and Ben Zvi's socio-historical book Eretz Israel in the Past and in the Present with the following passage: “The Fellahin (farmers) are not descendants of the Arab conquerors, who captured Israel and Syria in the 7th Century CE.
 The Arab victors did not destroy the agricultural population they found in the country.
 They expelled only the alien Byzantine rulers and did not touch the local population.
-Nor did the Arabs go in for settlement..” . long before the release of Sand’s book, the late Egyptian scholar “Mustafa Mahmoud” revealed in his book “the grand conspiracy” almost the same facts and information.
+Nor did the Arabs go in for settlement” .
+Long before the release of Sand’s book, the late Egyptian scholar Mustafa Mahmoud revealed in his book The Grand Conspiracy almost the same facts and information.

-Belief and Brainwash
+Fourth Case: Belief and Brainwash

 Throughout history, the perpetrators of the assassinations of political and religious figures think that they have a good cause for what they have done.
 That is what they believe, but is it the reality?

-I guess that the main difference between believing and brainwashing lies in the essence of the belief, in other words, the credibility of what you believe.
+I guess that the main difference between believing and brainwashing lies in the essence of the belief—in other words, the credibility of what you believe.
 Is it true and real?
 Does it make sense?
 Or is it just an illusion and a chain of fairy tales?

 It is recognized by facing facts and denying lies and illusions, by evaluating consistency and excluding contradiction.
-Certainly, seeking the truth is a travel on long and bumpy roads, however, it is the only way to spread peace, love, and justice and It is the only means to give a value and a cause to our life journey.
+Certainly, seeking the truth is a travel on long and bumpy roads.
+It is the only way to spread peace, love, and justice, however, and it is the only means to give a value and a cause to our life journey.

-Shlomo Sand, The invention of Jewish people, English edition, Verso, 2009, P.246
+- Shlomo Sand, The Invention of Jewish People, English edition, Verso, 2009, P.246

-Shlomo Sand, The invention of Jewish people, English edition, Verso, 2009, P.182
+- Shlomo Sand, The Invention of Jewish People, English edition, Verso, 2009, P.182

-Shlomo Sand, The invention of Jewish people, English edition, Verso, 2009, P.185
+- Shlomo Sand, The Invention of Jewish People, English edition, Verso, 2009, P.185

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.